(via our United Kindgom office)

 How do we remain compliant?

-This guide aims to provide answers to these questions and to explore how Webexpenses’ suite of digital services can help to fully future-proof a businesses for MTD of VAT…and beyond.
+This guide aims to provide answers to these questions and to explore how Webexpenses’ suite of digital services can help to fully future-proof businesses for MTD of VAT…and beyond.

 What is Making Tax Digital (MTD)?